onlyjazz/flask-docs/docs/registration.md

 ![Screenshot](img/customer/registration_page.PNG)

-Fill your properties and click **CREATE AN ACCOUNT**
+Fill in your information  and click **CREATE AN ACCOUNT**

-Welcome email will be sent to you.
+A welcome email will be sent to you.

 You're welcome to [define your first study](./first_study.md#define-your-study)